 Treatment for Uterine Fibroids

-Uterine fibroids don't generally require treatment, but they can be shrinked through a process called embolization or removed via surgery if they cause symptoms.
+Uterine fibroids don't generally require treatment, but they can be shrunk through a process called embolization or removed via surgery if they cause symptoms.

 Uterine Fibroid Embolization

 Uterine fibroid embolization is a minimally invasive procedure that shrinks the fibroid.

 In this procedure, radiologists feed a catheter through an artery to the uterus.
 They then pass tiny particles through the catheter into uterine blood vessels.
 Because the fibroid tumors take up most of the blood flow in the uterus, these particles are drawn to the fibroids.
 The particles wedge into the blood vessels, blocking blood flow to the fibroids, which then shrink about 40 to 60 percent.

 The procedure requires an overnight hospital stay and about a week for recovery, but that's much less than the recovery time required for a hysterectomy.
 Most women go home the next day and are back at work in about a week.
 Doctors recommend an MRI as a pre-screening tool to show the exact location of the fibroids, as well as any other conditions that might be causing symptoms.